-Students who discontinue studies and return to the College after a period of five years are responsible for the academic program requirements that are current at the time of their reenrollment.
-If degree requirements have changed during the time the student was not enrolled, s/he will be bound by the new requirements upon reenrollment.
-Students who return within the five-year window may continue working toward the requirements of their original program.
+Students who return to the College within five years of discontinuing studies may continue working toward the requirements of the original program and catalog year.
+Students who return after the five-year period are responsible for the academic program requirements that are current at the time of their reenrollment.
+If degree requirements have changed during the time the student was unenrolled, s/he will be bound by the new curriculum requirements upon reenrollment.

-Students who are readmitted are subject to the current tuition rates and fee structure.
+All readmitted students are subject to the current tuition rates and fee structure.